We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Shaving — particularly shaving improperly with old, dull razors or without shaving cream — can sometimes cause strawberry legs.

-Razor burn can lead to strawberry legs, and it may also cause folliculitis to develop.
-Shaving can also result in ingrown hairs.
 In some individuals, these ingrown hairs may be what’s causing the appearance of strawberry legs.
 This occurs most often in those with thick body hair.

 In some cases, the skin around the follicle may darken in response to the irritation from shaving, which then increases the dark appearance.